yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ### Footer

-The footer has clickable social media icons links including Youtube, Twitter and Facebook.
+The footer is benefit the Front Page and has clickable social media icons links including Youtube, Twitter and Facebook.
 These all open external pages for the user to enjoying watching some great World Cup goals.

 ## ACKNOWLEDGEMENT